nestybox/sysbox/docs/user-guide/troubleshoot-k8s.md

 To debug, start by doing a `kubectl describe <pod-name>` to see what Kubernetes reports.

-Additionally, check the CRI-O and Kubelet logs on the node where the pod was scheduled:
+Additionally, check the contained (or CRI-O) and Kubelet logs on the node where the pod was scheduled:

 ```console